firatkiral/statesio/README.md

     console.log("Interpolated value:", val);
 });

-// When we change any state, the binding will be invalidated and listener will be notified. t.set(.8);
+// When we change any state, the stateGroup will be invalidated and listener will be notified. t.set(.8);

 // Since computation already done, get() will return the cached value and won't print 'output computed'